Forms of Domestic Violence

 Domestic Violence Attorney if you or a loved one is facing charges.

-As a Phoenix criminal defense attorney familiar with domestic violence
+As a Phoenix domestic violence attorney familiar with domestic violence

 and the Arizona laws pertaining to domestic violence, Joshua S. Davidson